ShivaBsnt/ShivaBsnt.github.io/about.md

 layout: single
 ---

 Hello!
 I am Shiva Bahadur Basnet.
-I am BSc (Hons) Computing student and I have completed my Bachelor’s Degree from Softwarica College of IT & E-commerce.
-I am highly enthusiast in the field of web-development and wants to establish myself as back-end developer.
+I'm a full time Software Engineer currently working for an IT company at Kathmandu.
+I am actively contributing to the IT education sector of Nepal as a mentor of Python and Django.